sevenval/flat-docs/cookbook/x-flat-jwt.md

     x-flat-cookiename: authtoken
     x-flat-jwt:                     # ⬅ our JWT configuration:
       key:                          # ⬅ the key to decode the JWT …
-        file: secret.pem            # ⬅ … is read from the file secret.pem
+        file: pubkey.pem            # ⬅ … is read from the file pubkey.pem
       alg: RS256                    # ⬅ the signing algorithm is RS256
 …
 ```

-The specified key is a public key, read from the file secret.pem, e.g.:
+The specified key is a public key, read from the file pubkey.pem, e.g.:
 ```
 -----BEGIN PUBLIC KEY-----
 MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDGSd+sSTss2uOuVJKpumpFAaml